Wrangler JL Rubicon – Build Log

 Obviously, the wooden school chair photographed is not a permanent solution.
 I will get a work step or stool that can be used to provide one or two steps up to the tail gate.
 The tail gate makes a safe stoep to leave boots and mud before stepping up into the RTT via the storage bin step.

 To exit the RTT it is just a matter of sitting on the edge of the tent shell and your feet naturally find the top of the storage bin step, and you can stand up (preferably holding onto one of the tent roof struts for stability), before stepping down to the tailgate.
-It is even possible to sit on the storage bin lid when putting boots.
+It is even possible to sit on the storage bin lid when pulling on boots.

 I would also point out that the aluminium storage bins are 2 metres long, and are contained within a structural case.
 The storage bins are designed to hold well over 100 kg of items.
 The step could be used with the storage bin extended by over a 1 metre (rather than just the depth of the tail gate, about 40 cm).
 So, the step is quite strong and overall using this rear entrance to the RTT is much safer than the standard folding aluminum ladder.